Neutrino transport in general relativistic neutron star merger simulations: Scientific background

 After merger, neutrino emission is the main source of cooling for the accretion disk and remnant neutron star (if there is one), and neutrino-matter interactions drive changes in the composition of the disk material and of the outflows.
-Neutrino cooling is not particularly efficient, at least when compared to photon cooling in the thin disks present in some AGNs: the disk remains hot, with an aspect ratio $H/R\sim 0.2$ (here, $H$ is the scale height of the disk and $R$ its radius).
-First hydrodynamical shocks and/or fluid instabilities and then turbulence driven by the magnetorotational instability (MRI) lead to angular momentum transport and heating in the disk, and drive accretion onto the compact object.
-If a large scale poloidal magnetic field threads the disk, magnetically driven outflows are likely to unbind $\sim 20\%$ of the mass of the disk~\cite{Siegel:2017nub,Fernandez:2018kax} -- but this is not a given considering uncertainties about the large scale structure of the magnetic field in post-merger accretion disks.
-Indeed, while it is possible to grow such a large scale field after merger~\cite{Christie:2019lim}, this takes too long to efficiently contribute to the production of winds.
-A large scale magnetic field generated during the merger appears to be required for these winds to exist.
+Initially, the efficiency of neutrinos in cooling the disk lies in between the radiatively efficient (thin disks) and radiatively inefficient (thick disks) regimes observed in AGNs.
+NSBH and BNS simulations including radiation transport show a disk aspect ratio $H/R \sim (0.2-0.3)$ (with $H$ the scale height of the disk and $R$ its radius)~\citep{FoucartM1:2015,Fujibayashi:2017puw}.
+Hydrodynamical shocks and/or fluid instabilities and then turbulence driven by the magnetorotational instability (MRI) lead to angular momentum transport and heating in the disk, and drive accretion onto the compact object.
+If a large scale poloidal magnetic field threads the disk, magnetically driven outflows are likely to unbind $\sim 20\%$ of the mass of the disk \citep{Siegel:2017nub,Fernandez:2018kax} -- but this is not a given considering uncertainties about the large scale structure of the magnetic field in post-merger accretion disks.
+Indeed, while it is possible to grow such a large scale field after merger \citep{Christie:2019lim}, this takes too long to efficiently contribute to the production of winds.
+A large scale magnetic field generated during merger appears to be required for these winds to exist.

-After $O(100\,{\rm ms})$, the density of the disk decreases enough that neutrino cooling becomes inneficient~\cite{Fernandez:2013tya,De:2020jdt}, while the MRI remains active.
-The disk becomes {\it advection dominated}.
-It puffs up to $H/R\sim 1$, and viscous spreading of the disk leads to the ejection of $5\%-25\%$ of the disk mass (viscous outflows)~\cite{Fernandez:2013tya}.
+After $O(100\,{\rm ms})$, the density of the disk decreases enough that neutrino cooling becomes inneficient \citep{Fernandez:2013tya,De:2020jdt}, while the MRI remains active.
+The disk becomes \emph{advection dominated}.
+It puffs up to $H/R\sim 1$, and viscous spreading of the disk leads to the ejection of $5\%-25\%$ of the disk mass (viscous outflows) \citep{Fernandez:2013tya}.
 Neutrino-matter interactions directly impact the properties of magnetically driven outflows, and indirectly impact the properties of viscous outflows (due to neutrino-matter interactions during the early evolution of the disk, before weak-interaction freeze-out).